Pinafore/cl1-hw/project/project.md

 First Deliverable
 ======================

-Your first deliverable is due 16.
-April.
+Your first deliverable is due 1.
+December.
 This is a one page writeup detailing what you've done thus far.
 It should prove that your project idea is sound and that you've made progress.
 Good indications of this are:
 * You have your data
 * You've implemented baseline techniques that work
 * You've made some progress on the overall goal of your project